Hyperion-BT/helios-book/src/intro.md

 ## Structure of this book

 Before starting to use Helios to create smart contracts and build DApps it is important to understand Cardano's eUTxO model very well.
-If you don't yet we recommend you read the [Understanding eUTxOs](./understanding-eutxos.md) preface first.
+If you don't yet, we recommend you read the [Understanding eUTxOs](./understanding-eutxos.md) preface first.

 [Chapter 1](./lang/index.md) covers the language itself, including a complete reference of the Helios builtins.

-[Chapter 2](./api/index.md) covers setting up the Helios library, compiling smart contracts, and building and submitting smart contract transactions, all using only Javascript.
+[Chapter 2](./api/index.md) covers setting up the Helios library, compiling smart contracts, and building and submitting smart contract transactions, using only Javascript.

 [Chapter 3](./cli/index.md) covers how to use Helios smart contracts with *cardano-cli*.